-Lovacott, Barnstaple, Devon EX31 3PU

-01271 858373 www.hntps.devon.sch.uk admin@hntps.org
+Lovacott, Barnstaple, Devon EX31 3PU 01271 858373 www.hntps.devon.sch.uk admin@hntps.org our Golden rules are:

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.